What is the latest on a Texas ban on elective surgeries? Following is a timeline of developments:

 How Providers Can Protect Their Patients & Practice

-Because the amendment creates additional obligations and is likely to be strictly enforced, providers in Texas and other states with similarly applicable regulatory changes must take steps to protect their patients and their practices.
-This includes:
+Because emergency rules and executive orders created additional obligations, providers in Texas and other states with similarly applicable regulatory changes must take steps to protect their patients and their practices.
+These include:

 - Prioritizing documentation and record-keeping to clearly indicate when an elective surgery or procedure is urgent and necessary to prevent death or adverse health consequences (i.e. information regarding a patient’s medical history, prescriptions, lab or imaging results, and other factors used to make necessity determinations).